Simultaneous Linearization of Diffeomorphisms of Isotropic Manifolds: Taylor Expansions

 \begin{prop} Let $\Lambda_r(G)$ be defined for symmetric matrices $G$ by

 Then $\Lambda_r(G)$ admits the following Taylor development:

 \end{prop}

 \begin{proof} The proof of this proposition is substantially similar to that of the previous proposition.
 Let $\alpha_1$ denote the first term in the Taylor expansion.
-To begin, note if we define $\wt{\Lambda_r}(1+G)$ by $\Lambda_r(G)$, then note that if $U$ is an isometry that $\wt{\Lambda}_r(U^TGU)=\wt{\Lambda}_r(G)$.
+Note that if $U$ is an isometry that $\Lambda_r(U^TGU)=\Lambda_r(G)$.
 Thus $\alpha_1$ is invariant under conjugation by isometries.
 Thus by conjugating by an orthogonal matrix, we are reduced to the case of $G$ and diagonal matrix.
 As before, we see that $\alpha_1(D)$ is a multiple of $\Tr(D)$ as $\Tr$ spans the linear forms on $\R^d$ that are invariant under permutation of coordinates.

 Thus it suffices to calculate the derivative in the case of $D=\Id$.
 So, we see that